Built in barbecue grills are inset into an outdoor counter top or island.

 Best of all, inset barbecue grills are available in many sizes allowing you to choose one that suits the size of your family or your desire to entertain guests.

-Benefits of Built in Barbeque Grills
+Benefits of Built in Barbecue Grills

 Additionally, a built in grill is often part of an outdoor kitchen or has workspace around it, so it is not necessary to prepare food indoors or make frequent trips to an indoor kitchen when barbecuing.

 In contrast, cooking on a traditional grill may require you to go inside for utensils and food.

-Although many traditional grills are sturdy, the unique configuration of a built in grill is less likely to become damaged from storms, high winds or other dangerous weather conditions because it is inset into countertops, stone, brick or another material.
+Although many traditional grills are sturdy, the unique configuration of a built in grill is less likely to become damaged from storms, high winds or other dangerous weather conditions because it is inset into counter tops, stone, brick or another material.

-Choosing a Built in Barbeque Grill
+Choosing a Built in Barbecue Grill

 If you are purchasing a built in grill, the size of your space, the frequency you entertain outdoors and your price range will help you choose the best grill for your needs.

-Storage cabinets, drawers, cooktops and rotisseries are some of the many extras that can make a built in BBQ appealing.
+Storage cabinets, drawers, cook tops, Barbecue Grill Grates and rotisseries are some of the many extras that can make a built in BBQ appealing.

-Before purchasing a built in barbeque grills, ask about the warranty.
-Barbeques with longer warranties indicate that the company is satisfied that it has produced a durable product.
+Barbecues with longer warranties indicate that the company is satisfied that it has produced a durable product.

-Built in barbeque grills are available in almost any style, and the grill you choose will influence how the food tastes.
+Built in barbecue grills are available in almost any style, and the grill you choose will influence how the food tastes.